 Sample size

-Given budget and time constraints, including the rotation of units in the emergency departments in Indian hospitals (which often happen on a six months basis) the feasible data collection period was four months.
-We assumed that each of the units saw 2-4 trauma patients per week and based on that estimated that if we selected a minimum of one unit per hospital then each hospital would 8-16 patients per month and 32-64 patients during the four months of this pilot.
-With a 20% attrition rate we expected each hospital to 26-51 patients, coming to a total sample size of between 156 and 306 patients for this pilot study.
+Given budget and time constraints, including the rotation of units in the emergency departments in Indian hospitals (which often happen on a six months basis), the feasible data collection period was four months.
+We assumed that each of the units saw 2-4 trauma patients per week and based on that estimated that if we selected a minimum of one unit per hospital then each hospital would enroll 8-16 patients per month and 32-64 patients during the four months of this pilot.
+With a 20% attrition rate we expected each hospital to enroll 26-51 patients, coming to a total sample size of between 156 and 306 patients for this pilot study.

 Recruitment

-To ensure adequate recruitment we only approached hospitals that stated that the their volumes were high enough to allow us to reach the sample size goals detailed above.
+To ensure adequate recruitment we only approached hospitals that stated that their volumes were high enough to allow us to reach the sample size goals detailed above.
 Patients were enrolled by a dedicated project officer as they arrived at the emergency department.
 The recruitment period was four months.
 Recruitment was monitored weekly through online conferences.
 No financial or non-financial incentives were provided to trial investigators or participants for enrolment.

 Allocation